 The Oilers will be fighting for valuable late-season positioning in Game 82 of the campaign, with their potential opponents as of Wednesday including Anaheim, Vegas, Los Angeles, Utah and Colorado and possible playoff finishes ranging from first place in the Pacific Division to the second Wild Card spot in the Western Conference.

-This will be far from a routine tune-up game for Hyman & the Oilers as they look to give themselves the best chance to finish as high as possible in the standings, and the return of one of their top forwards will go a long way in making that happen and boosting their offence that scored one goal or less in four of the five games he was out.
+This will be far from a routine tune-up game for Hyman & the Oilers as they look to give themselves the best chance to finish as high as possible in the standings, and the return of one of their top forwards will go a long way in making that happen and boosting their offence that scored one goal or less in three of the five games he was out.

 “It's kind of crazy,” Hyman said after Wednesday’s practice at Rogers Place.
 “Just gotta win.
 That's it.
 It's been a crazy year for that.
 If Vegas loses, you can either win the division, or you could be playing in Colorado.
 So it's quite the swing.”